cetic/fadi/doc/keycloak.md

 now that we have at least one role for grafana we map this new role to the user we created earlier so we can log in using the new user.

-now we head back to the Clients page and chose john, then we click the **Role mappings** tab, in **client role** dropdown menu we choose grafana.
+now we head back to the Users page and chose john, then we click the **Role mappings** tab, in **client role** dropdown menu we choose grafana.

 <img src="images/installation/role-mapping.png" alt="Create user"/>